AlinDev10/WeatherDashboardApp/README.md

 ## Weather Dashboard Application - Backend Project

 This project was build using Asp Ner Core version 8.0.21: https://versionsof.net/core/8.0/.
+Also, thi project is using Mongo DB as main engine due to is a Non SQL database due to is one of the ideal solution to work with Microservices environment.

 ## Project setup and installation instructions